ishaileshmishra/flutter-ecommerce-app/README.md

-# Ecommerce Application
+# E-commerce Application

-A new ecommerce project.
+A new e-commerce project.

 DESCRIPTION
 Hey 👋